 Generate Access Keys

-- In the Sumo Logic Web Application click your name in the left nav and open the Preferences page (click your user name on the top menu bar and choose Preferences in the classic UI).
+- In the Sumo Logic Web Application click your name in the left nav and open the Preferences page.

-- Next to My Access Keys, click the + icon to Add (click Create in the classic UI).
+- Next to My Access Keys, click the + icon to Add.

 - In the Access Key Label text box, type a name for the Access Key.
 Then click Generate Key.